-Complementary schemes pair colors that sit directly opposite one another on the color wheel for a brighter and bolder impact.
+This color scheme pairs colors that sit directly opposite one another on the color wheel for a brighter and bolder impact.
 This arrangement works best when one tone dominates and the other acts as a secondary accent.
 For example, incorporating green on the front door and trim of a home with redwood siding.

-Monochromatic schemes play up varying values of a single hue for a safe approach to a palette.
+Schemes that play up varying values of a single hue for a safe approach to a palette.
 By choosing a lighter and a darker version of your main color selection, you can incorporate personality in a sophisticated manner.
 Case in point: the cedar house with a blue door mentioned above; the grayish undertones of shingle siding hint at a lighter shade of a steel-blue door, while a slate-toned roof provides a darker shade.

-Analogous schemes use two to three neighboring colors to form a coordinated yet complex palette.
+These schemes use two to three neighboring colors to form a coordinated yet complex palette.
 As with the complementary scheme, this formation works best when one color takes the spotlight and the others provide backup.
 If your home boasts bluestone walls, for instance, you might turn to a red front door and gray-violet trim.